Decklist Issue

 If a decklist must be modified or is altered after the start of a tournament, a Game Loss should be issued.
 If a performed deck check leads to the discovery of an invalid decklist (after any consideration is given to minor mistakes), the penalty issued should be given at the start of the next match.

 Corrective Procedure: Judges should remove illegal cards from a decklist and deck.
 If a player has cards within their sideboard to make their decks (main and material) legal, they may exchange cards to restore legality.
-If there is a mismatch between the deck being played and the decklist, the decklist should be altered to match the played deck (and penalty applied).
-Any violations of individual card copy count should be modified based on the direction of the player.
-If a deck contains insufficient cards after card removal such that the decklist violates the minimum requirement, players may add any number of Refurbish cards to meet minimum deck size requirements.
+If there is a mismatch between the deck being played and the decklist, the player should modify the deck to match the submitted decklist.
+If a deck contains insufficient cards after any removal such that the decklist violates the minimum requirement, players may add any number of Refurbish cards to meet minimum deck size requirements.

 Examples:

-• A player lists “Rai Level 3” in their material deck without specifying the title.
+A player lists “Rai Level 3” in their material deck without specifying the title.
+The player should be requested to clarify the name and modify the list.

-• A player lists 5 copies of a main deck card in their decklist (they are only playing 4).
+A player lists 5 copies of a main deck card in their decklist (they can only play 4).
+The player should remove any extra copies (if applicable) and edit the decklist so that the decklist remains legal.

 Last updated